-In this article, we'll look at these various considerations and talk about how to begin determining which is the best business transition option for you and your business.
+Considering selling your business?
+If the answer is yes, there are many financial and non-financial considerations to take into account when you are exploring your exit options: In this article, we'll look at these considerations and discuss how to determine which is the best exit strategy for you and your business.

 When considering your selling options, the financial considerations are often seen as the most important.
 Most business owners believe that the higher the sales price, the better the deal.
 But most business owners have never determined how much money they really need to net from their business sale to achieve their financial goals.
-The key here is net, which is what the owner “takes home” after transaction fees and taxes.
-Taxes and fees can gobble up a major portion of your business sale proceeds.
-Unfortunately, due to a lack of time and planning, these items are not usually considered or calculated far enough in advance.
+The key here is net, what the owner “takes home” after transaction fees and taxes.
+Taxes and fees can gobble up a major portion of your business sale proceeds, but unfortunately, due to a lack of time and planning, these items are not usually considered or calculated far enough in advance.

 Determining Which Business Transfer Option is Best for You

 If you plan ahead, you may have several different selling options available to you.
 It is important that the option you go with is aligned with your financial and non-financial goals in order for you to be happy with the outcome.